-I can imagine, those who have found their way to this article are usually the very astute, investor type.
+I can imagine those who have found their way to this article are usually the very astute investor type.
 Let me guess; you want to sand and refinish the floors in your house.
-You have gotten a couple of quotes, and it’s looking like it’s going to cost a little more than anticipated.
+You have gotten a couple of quotes, and it’s looking like it will cost a little more than anticipated.
 Well, is this going to be worthwhile?
 Does refinishing hardwood floors increase home value?

 Refinishing hardwood floors can increase the perceived value of a home.
 Installing hardwood floors is very expensive.
 Old wood flooring gives the impression that it needs replacing, which is expensive.
 Refinished floors look new, look beautiful, and don’t need addressing.